 Marshall: Visit Blannahassett Island, home to a city park and the Marshall High Studios, an historic high school that is now home to many artists in 28 studios.
 Find picnic areas, walking paths, a fishing pier, a disc golf practice field and outdoor stage for concerts.
 Read all about Marshall.

-Walnut: Go rafting with NOC at their French Broad Outpost with a half day ride of five miles with Class II-III rapids or a full day trip with eight miles that adds Class IV Frank Bell's.
+Whitewater Rafting: Take a rafting trip, half day of five miles with Class II-III rapids or a full day trip with eight miles that adds Class IV Frank Bell's.
 It's family friendly with no experience required.
 All trips are guided through a very scenic section through the Pisgah National Forest.
 Learn a little history and see wildlife.
 It's only 30 minutes drive from Asheville.
-Read more about NOC trips.
+See our Whitewater Rafting Guide.

 Hot Springs: The Appalachian Trail crosses the French Broad River here at the famous hot mineral water springs.
 Take a soak or hike from downtown Hot Springs to Lover's Leap for great views of the river.
 Read all about Hot Springs.